wind-project/wind/README.md

 WiND is distributed under [GNU Affero General Public License v3](http://www.gnu.org/licenses/agpl-3.0.html) where each piece of code remains under the copyright of their respective author.
 Everyone can see the source code and everyone can contribute to it.

+## Caution ##
+There have been changes in the Database.
+Please review the DB Schema before you try to use the current master source with your old installation.

 ## Features
  * Supports multiple users and multiple nodes per user
  * Supports controling of task authorization.